How To Best Organize a Walk In Pantry

 4) The Wall Within the Shelves — Lip for Platters

-I have several large melamine platters that I use for summer fun on the patio and docks.
+I have several large melamine platters that I use for summer fun on the patio and dock.
 It’s a perfect spot to store them behind the Instant Pot and standing mixer.
-But when you take one of those off the shelf the trays slide all over.
+But when you take one of those off the shelf, the trays slide all over.

-Also on that wall, I added a couple of nails behind the food processor to hold its lid and extra processing blade (both of which, to date, we have never used).
-For now they are up and out of the way.
+Also on that wall, I added a couple of nails behind the food processor to hold its lid and extra seldom used accoutrements.
+Now they are up and out of the way.

-So going back to thinking vertically and using wall space, think also about the walls within the shelves.
+So when thinking vertically and using wall space, don’t forget about the walls within the shelves.

 And now!
 Ta Da!!!